 First, the department has a number of scholarships that are competitively awarded to outstanding undergraduates.
 Information on all such scholarships is contained in this section, and an application form is available at the end of this section.

-Second, for virtually all majors in the department on or not on scholarship, there is a substantial and ongoing opportunity to grade papers.
-Hourly wages are paid by the department.
+Second, for virtually all majors in the department whether on a scholarship or not, there are ongoing job opportunities to grade papers or lead recitation sections.
+Hourly wages for graders are paid by the department.
 A normal workload for grading is approximately 5-10 hours per week.
-All departmental majors who would like to grade are encouraged to contact the main departmental office staff, Kelly Seipert (firstname.lastname@example.org) to apply for grading positions.

 Utah State University

 Questions may be directed to Kelly Seipert at (435) 797-2809 or by e-mail to firstname.lastname@example.org.

 *In all cases, recipients must be registered for 12 credits per semester while receiving the award.
 Continuation of the award for the following semester depends upon satisfactory progress toward the appropriate degree and maintaining a minimum GPA of 3.5.